ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 During iteration process each array element or object member is visited and its value — accessible via symbol `@` — or one of its descendants — uniquely defined by a relative path — is tested against a boolean expression `boolean-expr`.

-The current item is selected if and only if the result is `true`.
+The current item is selected if and only if the boolean expression yields true.

 ~~~~ abnf